fjkz/tt-runner/doc/en/README.md

 Note that when a preconditioning operation fails the following tests are skipped.

-#### Init / Final Nodes
+#### Init-Nodes / Final-Nodes

-Init (Final) nodes are run once before (after) all tests in the same directory.
+Init-nodes (final-nodes) are run once before (after) all tests in the same directory.
 They are equivalents of `@BeforeClass` (`@AfterClass`) in JUnit4.

-Like before nodes and after nodes, init nodes are run as the ascending order and final nodes are run as the descending order.
+Like before-nodes and after-nodes, init-nodes are run as the ascending order and final-nodes are run as the descending order.

 The following is an example.